 Contractor shall submit required reports as defined in this contract.
-For the contractor's convenience, all required reports are listed in the "Contract Reporting Requirements" table found on Covered California's Extranet site:

-https://planmanagement.coveredca.com/Resources/Forms/AllItems.aspx in the Resources folder, Contract Reporting Compliance subfolder.
+For the Contractor's convenience, all required reports are listed in the "Contract Reporting Requirements" table posted on the Contractors extranet website provided by the Exchange (Plan Home, in the Resources folder, Contract Reporting Compliance subfolder).